aot29/GBIF-tool/README.md

 - Where are the unit tests?
 List the unit test files.

+  _I had to mark the `conf` dir as "Resources root" to get the tests to work in IntelliJ_

   Unit test are in `src/main/test/scala`:
     * `GbifToolControllerSuite` tests command-line parameters
     * `GbifServiceSuite`, `GbifParserSuite` tests the requests to - and responses from - the API, and parsing the JSON received from the API